label.ECBHome

 Our EDI strategy

-Our EDI strategy directly supports the central vision in the ECB’s Inspiring Generations strategy.
+Our EDI strategy directly supports the central vision in the ECB’s Inspiring Generations strategy, which is to become the most inclusive team sport in England and Wales.
+The strategy was updated for 2025-28 and published in October 2024.
 For cricket to be for everyone, EDI work is happening across the entire game.
 We recognise how much there is still to do, and as we learn more and society continues to change, we will constantly adapt our approach.
 Insights from listening sessions, data and EDI best practices help us to define and prioritise the steps we are taking, often in collaboration with many others, to build a more equitable, diverse and inclusive sport.

 The Independent Commission for Equity in Cricket (ICEC): In November 2020 the ECB announced it was creating the Independent Commission for Equity in Cricket to advise the ECB Board in assessing the evidence of inequalities and discrimination within cricket, and the actions needed to tackle these issues.
 The ICEC published its report in June 2023.
 We published our response in September 2023, setting out further action which will be taken across the whole of cricket to address issues raised and make cricket a more inclusive sport.
-A progress update was shared with the Culture, Media and Sport committee in February 2024.
+A year later, in September 2024, we published an update on the progress we had achieved.

 As we implement our plans, we gain further insight and recognise more opportunities to drive progress.
-Our EDI strategy will evolve to incorporate what we learn from stakeholders across the game and from the ICEC, and updates to game-wide and ECB actions will follow.
+Our EDI strategy will evolve to incorporate what we learn from stakeholders across the game and participants and other groups.

 Every organisation within the cricket network and every individual involved in the game has a role to play in supporting real change on and off the pitch so that our game reflects the populations of England & Wales and embraces inclusive behaviours and actions in everything we do.
 We are committed to constantly listening, learning and acting to ensure cricket really is a game for everyone.